Medical Detox In Thailand

 What Does Medical Detox Mean?

-In plain terms, Medical detox means supervised withdrawal support.
-The aim is to stabilize your body and reduce risk so you can begin therapy and follow a clear treatment plan.
+In plain terms, medical detox means supervised withdrawal support.
+The aim is to stabilise your body and reduce risk so you can begin therapy and follow a clear treatment plan.
 Medical detox is part of broader treatment work.
 It is not a standalone retreat.
 Here's a few things we do during medical detox:

 Why Choose Jintara?